opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

 ## OCP Report Deliverables

-This framework stipulates that the following be delivered to the OCP SAFE program for publication in the appropriate public [GitHub](https://github.com/opencomputeproject/OCP-Security-SAFE) repositories after the review (and re-testing, and any embargo periods end) has concluded:
+This framework stipulates that the following be delivered to the OCP SAFE program for publication in the appropriate public [GitHub](https://github.com/opencomputeproject/OCP-Security-SAFE) repositories after the review (and remediation and re-testing) has concluded:

 * **Scope Document** \
   DV and SRP should jointly negotiate the scope of the review, based on the [review areas](#security-review-scope).
 As alluded to above, the areas are neither exhaustive nor complete, therefore the DV is encouraged to socialize the Scope with the OCP Security WG, either through its regular calls, or on its mailing list.

-* The scope itself can be any number of documents, as long as the concatenation of them is provided to the OCP Security WG.
+The scope itself can be any number of documents, as long as the concatenation of them is provided to the OCP Security
+  WG.
 Aside from level of effort estimates, no part of the DV/SRP statement of work, NDAs, etc. needs to be published.
 * **Short-Form Report** \
   The SRP must produce a cryptographically signed machine-readable short-form report.
+Only the final results are to be in the signed SFR (after remediation and retesting).
 This document will summarize the audit scope, and uniquely identify the vendor, device and firmware version by means of a firmware hash.
 This report will enumerate all vulnerabilities with a CVSS score and a brief summary.
 The short-form report specification can be found in [Appendix B](#appendix-b-machine-readable-short-form-report-format).
 To claim OCP SAFE endorsement for a product-firmware combination this report must be published to the OCP GitHub repository.
+This signed SFR is delivered to the DV for publication.
 * **GitHub Pull Request Submission**\
-  The Pull Request for the submission to GitHub could from the SRP or the Device Vendor.
-If there are issues in the SFR it is *suggested* that the DV submit the PR.
-This *suggestion* helps to ensure that the DV is in control of messaging around any potential vulnerability disclosures.
+  The Pull Request (PR) for the submission to GitHub *must* be from the Device Vendor.
+This ensures that the DV is in control of timing and messaging around any potential unfixed vulnerability disclosures.
+Previous versions of this document allowed for the SRP to publish the PR on behalf of the DV, however this created ambiguity and allowed the possibility that an SRP might publish an SFR without the DV's blessing.
+The DV, at their discretion, may elect to delay the publication, or not to publish at all and forgo OCP SAFE endorsement.
 * **Signed Git Commits**\
- The OCP GitHub repository is configured to require all commits to be signed.
-Please remember this when preparing the submission.
+  The OCP GitHub repository is configured to require all commits to be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+Please remember this when preparing the submission (use [--amend --signoff](https://stackoverflow.com/a/15667644) if you forget).

-* **Pull Request Path**\
+* **SRF Pull Request Path**\
-  The location of the signed SFRs and signing public key should be in Reports/$Vendor/$Year/$Product.
-As a convience, the submission may choose to additionally include the human-readable JSON documents.
+  The location of the signed SFRs should be in Reports/$Vendor/$Year/$Product.
+As a convenience, the submission may choose to additionally include the human-readable SFR documents.
+* **SRP Public Key Pull Request Path**\
+  The location of the signing public key should be in SRP_certificates/$SRP.
+These are to be published and maintained by the SRP, and may be revoked by the TAC (see [Disqualification](#Disqualification) above).

 In addition to the short-form report, the SRP should deliver to the DV a detailed report.
 This report will likely be protected by NDA and will not be published.
 The DV should address the findings in the report.
 The DV is encouraged to